ArmandPhilippot/apcom/README.md

 # APcom

-The source code of [my personal website](https://www.armandphilippot.com/).
+The source code of my old website.

+> [!WARNING]
+> This repository is no longer maintained!
+>
+> For my new website, you should take a look at: https://github.com/ArmandPhilippot/apeu

 ## Introduction